Loading CES pipeline...

 Interactive visualizations

-• Plate QC (Annotation only): Cross-screen boxplots displaying the distribution of raw well signals for each internal control type, alongside spatial scatter plots of signal intensity across plate columns.
+• Plate QC (Raw / Annotation only): Cross-screen boxplots displaying the distribution of raw well signals for each internal control type, alongside spatial scatter plots of signal intensity across plate columns.
 Together these reveal systematic issues such as edge effects, plate drift, or poor control separation that could compromise downstream scoring.

 • CES distribution: Ranked bar chart ordering all scored compounds from highest to lowest CES.
 Enhancers (positive CES) are colored red, inhibitors (negative CES) blue, and neutral compounds grey, providing an immediate visual summary of the overall screening landscape.